awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 EXCLUDE ItemID WHERE Items.GENRE IN ($GENRE) IF CurrentUser.AGE = $AGE
 ```

-The following expression includes items in the `watch` category, with a description of `luxury`, if the current user's age is over `18`\.
+The following expression includes only items in the `watch` category, with a description of `luxury`, if the current user's age is over `18`\.

 ```
 INCLUDE ItemID WHERE Items.CATEGORY IN ("watch") AND Items.DESCRIPTION IN ("luxury") IF CurrentUser.AGE > 18